Masks among Eskimo peoples: Yup'ik masks

 The Yup'ik are Eskimos of western Alaska whose masks vary enormously but are characterised by great invention.
 Yup'ik masks differ in size from forehead and finger 'maskettes', to enormous constructions that dancers need external supports to perform with.
 Many of these masks were used almost as stage props, some of which imbued the dancer with the spirit that they represented - and most were often destroyed after use.
 Others represented animal people, (yuit), and insects, berries, plants, ice and objects of everyday life.

+Anaktuvuk masks

+The Nunamiut, who are inland Inuit based in Anaktuvuk Pass, have made caribou skin masks since the 1950s.
+These masks are made using a wooden mould to shape caribou skin.
+This practice has spread to other Iñupiat communities as well.
+These caribou skin masks originated as costumes for winter festivals in the 1950s and thus are not considered traditional, although their design incorporates Inuit styling and motifs.
+They are still made today as "tourist art".Occasionally, other animal parts such as whalebone or fox, wolf, or squirrel fur are incorporated into the mask as well.
+Pieces are sewn together, traditionally with sinew, and using glue is discouraged.